 Login to the account on the target website.

 Use the following HTML template and provide the details as follows:

 Go to the exploit server, paste your exploit HTML into the "Body text" box, and click "Store".

 Hover over "Test me" and ensure the cursor changes to a hand indicating that the div element is positioned correctly.
 If not, adjust the position of the div element by modifying the top and left properties of the style sheet.

 Once you have the div element lined up correctly, change "Test me" to "Click me" and click "Store".

-The simulated victim now clicks on the div element and the lab should be solved.
+Now click on "deliver exploit to victim" and the lab should be solved.